MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

 1. In Visual Studio, open the `SSOWithSkills.sln` solution and configure it to start [debugging with multiple processes](https://docs.microsoft.com/visualstudio/debugger/debug-multiple-processes?view=vs-2019#start-debugging-with-multiple-processes).
 1. Start debugging locally on your machine.
-Notice that in the`SimpleRootBot` project `appsettings.json` file you have the following settings:
+Notice that in the`RootBot` project `appsettings.json` file you have the following settings:

 ```json
     "SkillHostEndpoint": "http://localhost:3978/api/skills/"
     "SkillEndpoint": "http://localhost:39783/api/messages"
 ```
 > [!NOTE]
-> These settings imply that, with both `SimpleRootBot` and `SkillBot` running on the local machine, the emulator communicates with `SimpleRootBot` on port 3978 and `SimpleRootBot` communicates with `SkillBot` on port 39783.
+> These settings imply that, with both `RootBot` and `SkillBot` running on the local machine, the emulator communicates with `RootBot` on port 3978 and `RootBot` communicates with `SkillBot` on port 39783.

 1. Start the emulator.
-1. You will need to provide your `SimpleRootBot` app ID and password when you connect to the bot.
+1. You will need to provide your `RootBot` app ID and password when you connect to the bot.
 1. Type `hi` to start the conversation.
 1. Enter **login**.
-The `SimpleRootBot` will display a *Sign In to AAD* authentication card.
+The `RootBot` will display a *Sign In to AAD* authentication card.

     ![Root login](media/how-to-auth/auth-bot-sso-test-root-signin.PNG)